juliethrallstewart/Sprint-Challenge--Algorithms-Julie/Short-Answer/Algorithms_Answers.md

 ## Exercise I

 a)
-O(c^n) = exponential

-In excercise a, depending on the initial size of n its rate of growth is 3 times itself depending on if a changes, this could run forever in a loop
+O(n) .. see file

 b)
-O(log n)
+O(n log n)

-The variable J grows by double each time until the condition is met and stop, this decreases the rate of time it takes to complete looping through the range each time the loop runs
+For as many times as 'n' the variable J grows by double each time until the condition is met and stops, this decreases the rate of time it takes to complete looping through the range each time the loop runs